 - Books on Wheels home delivery service available – please contact 9285 4300

-- All library items on loan have been extended and are now due for return or renewal, items can be renewed online three times.
+- All library items on loan have been extended and are now due for return or renewal, items can be renewed online two times.

 - Online services including memberships available by visiting: Claremont Community Hub and Library

 Other Community Facilities